 The 1641 Depositions constitute one of the most important and fascinating sources from this traumatic period.
 They consist of over 8,000 witness statements provided to government-appointed commissioners by Protestant refugees fleeing from Catholic insurgents during the early months of the rebellion and again after the conclusion of the war in the 1650s.

 The originals, housed in Trinity College Dublin, provide the primary evidence of the violent nature of the rebellion and contain harrowing stories of bloodshed and loss.
 Subsequently used to justify harsh measures against all Irish Catholics, many commentators questioned the veracity of the statements and dismissed the entire corpus as mere propaganda.
-Arguments, however, over the extent of the killings obscures the extraordinary richness of the 1641 Depositions on a variety of different levels.
+Arguments, however, over the extent of the killings obscure the extraordinary richness of the 1641 Depositions on a variety of different levels.

 The statements provide a unique window into everyday life in 17th-century Ireland, where information on the lower classes can be difficult if not impossible to access.
-Accounts exist from a broad cross-section of society, from the landed elite to tradesmen and laborers, while almost half of the deponents are women, another group largely absent from early modern historical record.
+Accounts exist from a broad cross-section of society, from the landed elite to tradesmen and laborers, while almost half of the deponents are women, another group largely absent from the early modern historical record.
 The initial purpose of the depositions was to provide an inventory of loss for those forced from their homes by the uprising, in the hope of obtaining some assistance from the colonial authorities.
 These 17th-century insurance claims outlined – often in exhausting detail – the full extent of possessions for every individual, from household goods, trade or farm equipment, livestock, and at times, cash.
 Like all claims, they must be treated with caution but nonetheless provide an extraordinary insight into life in colonial Ireland.

 The depositions were taken across all 32 counties of Ireland, although coverage for certain parts of the country, such as West Ulster is patchy, as few refugees from this area reached Dublin.
 The county with by far the largest number of deponents (over 1,500 in total) is Cork, which had its own commission.

 Each individual deposition records the name and a place residence of the deponent, so they can be linked to a specific townland for identification purposes.
 Thereafter, the statement often provides information on family members and neighbors, facilitating the construction of local social networks.
-Moreover, in many cases the deponent provides details of the names of those who attacked them, with lists sometimes running to dozens of individuals.
+Moreover, in many cases the deponent offers details of the names of those who attacked them, with lists sometimes running to dozens of individuals.

 All this information is now readily available to genealogists, who can use the search engine on the 1641 website or the indexes of the published volumes to look for specific individuals or places.
 The indexes also guide the researcher through the minefield of variant spellings, particularly for local place names.